smheidrich/non-go-terraform-provider-assessment/README.md

 certificate hasn't been provided[^grpcsec] (see next section).
-If one could get around this, it would likely fail down the line, so the certificate should be provided no matter what (this is also what the RPCPlugin spec proscribes if a client cert is provided in the env var).
+If one could get around this, it would likely fail down the line, so the certificate should be provided no matter what (this is also what the RPCPlugin spec prescribes if a client cert is provided in the env var).

 After printing the handshake response, the child process must keep running until killed by Terraform, otherwise the latter will report an error and exit.